To get started visit https://nhd.org/how-enter-contest for information about:

 - Be a sounding board for ideas

-- Help with tools (drills, hammers, and saws) that the student is not old enough or physically capable of safely using.
+- Assist with using tools (drills, hammers, and saws).
 Students must design the exhibits/props/graphics and construct the project on their own.

-A National History Day project must be the work of the student – during the judging process it will become apparent if it is not.
+National History Day projects must be the work of the student.
 For more detailed information on assisting with student projects, see the Contest Rule Book.

 Students and parents do not have to spend a great deal of money to produce an entry – very simple, low cost but well designed and researched projects will do just as well or better than costly designs.